aj3423/SpamBlocker/README.md

   | SpamBlocker |  ❌ | ✅️ Takes over notifications | Received messages only, no sent messages | Avoid interruptions |
   | SMS apps  |  ✅️ | ❌ Must be manually disabled | All messages<br>([remain undeleted, including spam texts](https://github.com/aj3423/SpamBlocker/issues/647)) | Messaging |

-### SMS Screening provider mode (WIP):
+#### SMS Screening provider mode:

   Similar to call screening, the app can work as a service.
 The SMS app asks it to check messages in real time, this app simply replies "block" or "allow".
 It only works with SMS apps that support this [SMS screening protocol](https://github.com/aj3423/SpamBlocker/wiki/SMS-Screening-protocol).
-[QUIK](https://github.com/quik-sms/quik/) is working on this.
+Currently, this is not supported by any SMS app :)

 # Features: